 Landscape Masterplans encourage the local community to have a say in the process of upgrading district parks.
 The Masterplan can identify embellishments that will improve a park, such as increasing recreation opportunities, integrating sustainability principles and improving facilities.
 The Masterplan can also inform us about other issues in a significant park that may guide management and maintenance practices.

-During May 2016 residents were invited to complete an online survey to help guide the preparation of the Landscape Masterplan.
-The insight and input from the community suggestions have been prioritised to determine a list of opportunities and identified needs for the park.
+During May 2016 residents were invited to complete an online survey to help guide the preparation of a draft Landscape Masterplan.
+The Draft Landscape Masterplan was placed on public exhibition in March 2018 and local residents and stakeholders were invited to comment.
+The insight and input from the community suggestions have been prioritised to determine a list of opportunities and identified needs for the Gordon Recreation Ground.
+The Landscape Masterplan was adopted by Council in June 2018.

-To view the Draft Landscape Masterplan for Gordon Recreation Ground, please click on the link below.
+To view the Landscape Masterplan please click on the link below.

-Gordon Recreation Ground - Draft Landscape Masterplan (pdf.
-2MB)
+Gordon Recreation Ground - Landscape Masterplan (pdf.
+4MB)

 For more information